yanpanlau/yanpanlau.github.io/_posts/2016-07-11-FlappyBird-Keras.md

 The exact architecture is as follows : The input to the neural network consistes of an 4x80x80 images.
 The first hidden layer convolves 32 filters of 8 x 8 with stride 4 and applies ReLU activation function.
 The 2nd layer convolves a 64 filters of 4 x 4 with stride 2 and applies ReLU activation function.
 The 3rd layer convolves a 64 filters of 3 x 3 with stride 1 and applies ReLU activation function.
 The final hidden layer is fully-connected consisted of 512 rectifier units.
 The output layer is a fully-connected linear layer with a single output for each valid action.

+So wait, what is convolution?
+The easiest way to understand a convolution is by thinking of it as a sliding window function apply to a matrix.
+The following gif file should help to understand.

+You might ask what's the purpose the convolution?
+It actually helps computer to learn higher features like edges and shapes.
+See the example below:

 Keras makes it very easy to build convolution neural network.
 However, there are few things I would like to highlight here

 1. It is important to choose a right initialization method.
 Here I choose normal distribution with $sigma=0.01$